NeCTAR-RC/nectar-training/package02/sections/intro.markdown

 part: Documentation
 ---

 This module provides an overview of the *eResearch Tools* and the *Virtual Laboratories* that are offered by NeCTAR services.
-Both the eResearch Tools and the Virtual Labs offer "ready to go" tools you may use.
+Both the eResearch Tools and the Virtual Labs offer *"ready to go"* tools for researchers to use.

 {% include /disclaimer.markdown %}